 I’ve had a really amazing week here and feel like I’ve progressed a lot.
 In myself I can feel I’m more confident with the work and comfortable around the seals.
 I’ve also been trusted with a larger range of tasks and responsibilities (hmm, could it be connected I wonder…).

+Yes, she is named after Dolly’s Jolene, but you can’t expect non-native English speakers to get the spelling right all the time.
 The common wisdom here is that you will fall in love with the first seals you properly look after, and Pyza and Nessy from Quarantine 2 will always … Continue reading “Joline, Joline, Joline, Joline…” →